benbaker76/Pigtail/README.md

 ## Why "Pigtail"?

-This started as a [Chasing-Your-Tail-NG](https://github.com/ArgeliusLabs/Chasing-Your-Tail-NG) app-something that runs on an ESP32 and gives you a lightweight sense of what's around you.
+This started as a [Chasing Your Tail](https://github.com/ArgeliusLabs/Chasing-Your-Tail-NG) (CYT) app-something that runs on an ESP32 and gives you a lightweight sense of what's around you.
 The name **Pigtail** is a nod to that idea, plus the small, portable nature of the device.

 To add a personal spin, Pigtail integrates **RetroAvatars** (originally by Richard Phipps) with enhancements such as additional color support.
 RetroAvatars has always felt like it deserved a "real" project where the visuals matter-this was the perfect fit.